 The Electromagnetic Filter is an environmentally-friendly mechanical process.
 The separation capabilities are often similar to flotation without the use of chemicals.
 Successful applications include the purification of silica sands for the glass industry as well as feldspar and ball clay for the ceramics industry.

 Controlled tests in the laboratory confirm separation capabilities and provide the basis for project guarantees.

 Low intensity Electromagnetic Filters are a common feature of most ceramic plants.
 The higher intensity versions enable the capture of very fine magnetics as well as coarser magnetic particles.
 Successfully removing the magnetics reduces product defects and improves the whiteness of glazes.

-“We have one of the most comprehensive high intensity magnetic separator laboratories in the world,” said Dave Hills (Head of Sales).
+“We have one of the most comprehensive high intensity magnetic separator laboratories in the world,” said Adrian Coleman, the General Manager of Bunting-Redditch.
 “Customers are able to send material to test in both a dry and wet state.
 They can then evaluate the best separation option.”

 Telephone: +44 (0) 1527 65858

 All photographs and video taken by Paul Fears Photography

 To keep up to date with our news and technical reports, please follow us on social media